-No matter your preferred workout the Jaybird Vista will be able to keep up.
+No matter what your preferred workout is, the Jaybird Vista will handle it.
 These truly wireless earbuds are so light it's easy to forget you're wearing these earbuds because of how lightweight they feel.
-They stayed secure while doing intense sets of burpees or squat jumps won't dislodge them.
-Every single one of our testers ranked these buds as both the most comfortable and most stable of all the models on this list.
-The IPX7 waterproof rating means they can survive a complete dunking.
+They stayed secure while doing intense sets of squats and burpees, earning the highest marks in both stability and comfort from all of our testers ranked these buds as both the most comfortable and most stable of all the tested models.
+The IPX7 waterproof rating means they can survive a complete dunk.
 While we've never experienced any sweat-induced issues with the earbuds we've tested, this extra waterproofing did add some peace of mind when we were excessively perspiring during hard intervals on the stationary bike.
 To round it all out, the Jaybird Vista has a small stature but provides exceptional sound quality, delivering thumpy bass and clear articulation through the mid and treble ranges.
-No matter your musical proclivities, these buds will make it sound just about as good as earbuds can.
+These buds will make any type of music sound about as good as earbuds can, no matter your musical proclivities.

 The only complaint we can rightfully lobby against the Jaybird Vista is the price.
-These buds sit comfortably in the more expensive end of the spectrum.
-Notably, however, they are not the most expensive on the market.
-Still, if you are looking for the top choice for exercise earbuds, we think these are the best overall experience for those seeking exercise headphones.
-Therefore, if you don't mind doling out the extra cash for the earbuds that outshine the rest, we think you'll be pleased with the Jaybird Vista is worth every penny.
+These buds are in the more expensive end of the spectrum.
+Notably, they are not the most expensive on the market.
+Still, if you are looking for the top choice for exercise earbuds, we think these are the best overall.
+If you don't mind doling out the extra cash for the earbuds that outshine the rest, we think you'll be pleased with the Jaybird Vista is worth every penny.

 Read review: Jaybird Vista

-You certainly don't need to make a huge investment to enjoy good tunes while working out.
+You certainly don't need to make a giant investment to enjoy good tunes while working out.
 Enter the JBL Reflect Mini 2.
 These buds keep the price down because they don't contain all of the accessory features that you will find in a number of other workout models.
-Yet these buds still manage to deliver the kind of bass that can motivate you to finish that last, muscle-burning set and the kind of crisp vocals that will have you singing along to your favorite tracks, all while putting money in your pocket.
+Yet these buds still manage to deliver the kind of bass that can motivate you to finish that last, muscle-burning set and crisp vocals that will have you singing along to your favorite tracks, all while putting money in your pocket.
 It also boasts an impressive 11.5-hour battery life and an IPX5 water resistance to assuage any worries about sweat or rain-induced damage.